2018–19 Bulgarian Cup

 The 2018−19 Bulgarian Cup was the 37th official edition of the Bulgarian annual football knockout tournament.
 The competition began on 25 September 2018 with the first round and finished with the final on 15 May 2019.
 Slavia Sofia were the defending champions, but lost on penalties in the round of 16 to Ludogorets Razgrad.
-The final was contested between Lokomotiv Plovdiv and Botev Plovdiv, thus being the first ever final to feature the Plovdiv derby.
-Lokomotiv won the final with the score of 1–0 and clinched their first ever cup title.
+The final was contested between Lokomotiv Plovdiv and Botev Plovdiv, thus being the first final to feature the Plovdiv derby.
+Lokomotiv won the final with the score of 1–0 and clinched their first cup title.
 They also qualified for the second qualifying round of the 2019–20 UEFA Europa League.

 Participating clubs

 The following 32 teams qualified for the competition:

 Matches

 Round of 32

 The draw was conducted on 29 August 2018.
 The games will be played between 25 and 27 September 2018.
 In this stage all of the participants started their participation i.e. the 14 teams from First League, the 15 non-reserve teams from Second League and the 3 winners from the regional amateur competitions.